 The sights, sounds, and smells that change with the season, as well as the safe roads and varied terrain, make the Arboretum a runner’s paradise year-round.
 LEARN MORE

-There is no viable way to get there without a car unless you take Metra (BSNF) to Lisle and call for a taxi to take you back and forth from the Metra Station or bring your bike on the train.
+There is no viable way to get there without a car unless you take Metra (BSNF) to Lisle and call for a taxi or Uber to take you back and forth from the Metra Station or bring your bike on the train.
 The Arboretum is 2 miles from the Lisle Metra station.

 Cross-country skiing and snowshoeing

-Embrace the snowy season and trek through the 1,700 acres of The Morton Arboretum’s winter wonderland on skis or snowshoes.
+Embrace the snowy season and trek through the 1,700 acres of The Morton Arboretum’s grounds on skis or snowshoes.
 Visitors are invited to bring their own cross-country skis or snowshoes to explore the grounds from 7 a.m. to sunset when there is 4″ or more of snow on the ground.
 Seasonal rentals are also available at the Visitor Center.